This Is the Quickest Way to Check If Eggs Are Still Fresh

 “The reason this works so well is that eggshells are absorbent, which means they allow some air to get through,” Sidoti explains.
 “Fresh eggs have less air in them, so they sink to the bottom.
 Older eggs will be more likely to float.”

-Sidoti elaborates: “Fresh eggs will sink to the bottom of the bowl on their sides.
+Sidoti elaborates on exactly how to tell if eggs are good or not: “Fresh eggs will sink to the bottom of the bowl on their sides.
 Older eggs will sink to the bottom at a tilted or upright position.
 If the eggs float, they’re too old and you should toss them.”

 How long do eggs typically stay fresh for?

 “If stored properly in the refrigerator, eggs can stay fresh for four to five weeks.
 In the U.S., eggs must be refrigerated.
 If not, they will go bad after about two hours if left at room temperature,” says Sidoti.
 So once you get home from grocery shopping, don’t forget to pop your eggs in the fridge right away!